Jump to:

 History

-History should include time of onset, duration, triggering events, associated symptoms, and past treatments.
+History should include the time of onset, duration, triggering events, associated symptoms, and treatments of previous episodes.

 Physical examination

-A thorough examination should be performed looking for conditions that may serve as triggers.
-In particular, sources of infection should be sought as potential causes of fever before making a diagnosis of hyperthermia due to temperature dysregulation.
+A thorough examination for potential triggers, such as sources of infection, should be sought as causes of fever before making a diagnosis of hyperthermia due to temperature dysregulation.
 Examination should include skin inspection, evaluation of the head & neck region, respiratory system, gastrointestinal tract, and genitourinary systems.

 Functional assessment

 The febrile episode and associated symptoms may impair functional ability temporarily.
-Aging is also associated with an attenuated physiological ability to dissipate heat and the risk of heat-related illness in these individuals is elevated.
+Aging is also associated with an attenuated physiological ability to dissipate heat and the risk of heat-related illness in these individuals is elevated, thus assessing impact of thermal dysregulation on daily activities and overall functional status is essential.

 Laboratory studies